texastribune/data-visuals-guides/computer-setup.md

 ## Code Editors

-Two editors are used here at The Texas Tribune – [Sublime Text 3](http://www.sublimetext.com/3) and [Atom](https://atom.io/).
-We have no particular preference for either – try them both out!
+Three editors are used here at The Texas Tribune – [Atom](https://atom.io/), [Sublime Text 3](http://www.sublimetext.com/3) and [Visual Studio Code](https://code.visualstudio.com).
+We have no particular preference – try them all out!
 You're welcome to use anything else, too, but you'll be on your own.

+### Atom

+[Download the installer](https://atom.io/) and install as normal.

+#### Hook Atom into your terminal

+Atom does this automatically on install.
+You should be able to type `atom <path>` in your terminal to open files and folders with Atom.

+#### Suggested reading

+Check out the [Atom Flight Manual](https://atom.io/docs/v0.208.0/) – it's a good overview on how Atom works.

 ### Sublime Text 3